Campus Life

 Consultation desk

-(It will be the room next to the SPACe.)
-The entrance and exit will only be from the hallway. )
+(Next to SPACe.)
+The entrance and exit are only from the hallway.)

 Where can you find us